LINCnil/pia/README.md

 First you need to rename the file `src/environments/environment.prod.ts.example` to `src/environments/environment.prod.ts`.
 Then set the version number inside this file.
-And use the command `ng build --prod --build-optimizer` for a production build.
+And use the command `ng build --prod --build-optimizer` or `yarn prod` for a production build.

 ## Running unit tests